ArchangelX360/gradle-icon-generator-plugin/README.md

 For the sake of simplicity and easy testing, this repository is a playground where example project can be created as subprojects in Gradle.

-## Assignement rules
+## Assignement notes

 ### Requirements

 - Uses the incremental ask of Gradle
-  - [ ] only process source files that have been changed in between two runs of the plugin
+  - [x] only process source files that have been changed in between two runs of the plugin
-  - [ ] Handle add/update/delete of source files, addind/updating/cleaning up the relevant icons
+  - [x] Handle add/update/delete of source files, addind/updating/cleaning up the relevant icons
   - [x] works well on a scale of intellij-community repository
 - Patterns are configurable
   - [x] File pattern, such as `Icons.java` suffix, is configurable (selects which files are being parsed)